 Click here for more tips on keeping feed and water safe for livestock.

-Footrot thrives in warm wet weather, and this year is no exception.
-After many years of keeping a lid on the disease, farmers from NSW to WA are reporting elevated levels of virulent footrot in their sheep.
+Footrot thrives in warm wet weather.
 It takes only one affected sheep to infect the entire flock and, once established, virulent footrot is very expensive to control and eradicate – especially since there is currently no available vaccine on the Australian market.

 The risk of facial eczema in cattle is greatest in late summer and autumn when periods of rain or high humidity occur in combination with high night time minimum temperatures.